Jacques-Louis David’s Napoleon Crossing the Alps is one of the most famous and politically iconic images of European art history. However, it is a...

 What is Love?
 For we forget.

-The artwork depicts a young lady in a purple dress and her lover, hidden in the shadows.
-We instantly notice the contrast between the bright colors of the girl’s clothes and the darkness that doesn’t let us see the man in a clear way.
-They are meeting in secret as they are hiding under an ivy-covered arbor that seems to be long-forgotten.
+The artwork depicts a young lady in a purple dress and her lover hidden in the shadows.
+We instantly notice the contrast between the bright hues of the girl’s clothes and the darkness that renders the man less visible.
+They seem to be meeting in secret, as suggested by their hiding place under an ivy-covered arbor that looks long-forgotten.

-Many clues make us understand that this is likely their last meeting: the opposition between the lively lilacs, that symbolize young love, and the dried rose petals on the floor that represent the end of love and death.
-Also, if we look closer we see that the man is holding a withered rose, which can be seen as the lady’s lost virginity.
-But, what leaves no doubt about the breakup is the girl’s face.
+Many clues suggest this is likely their last meeting: the juxtaposition of the lively lilacs, which symbolize young love, and the dried rose petals on the floor, representing the end of love and death.
+Also, if we look closer, we see that the man is holding a withered rose, which can be read as the lady’s lost virginity.
+But what confirms the breakup is the girl’s face.
 Her eyes are full of tears as she looks away from her lover.

-John Ruskin, the leading art critic of that time, immediately understood the power of the painting and described it with lovely words:
+John Ruskin, the leading art critic of that time, immediately grasped the power of the painting and described it as:

 However, even though the painting tells a tale of young love and its inevitable end, there is another hidden story told by the soft, yet vivid colors: the look on the girl’s face and her body language, the dreamy and melancholy atmosphere—elements that proclaim the overwhelming tenderness and uniqueness of this love.

-It is quite odd that Hughes decided to use as a model his wife Tryphena Foord for a painting that depicts the end of love, as he described her as his “early and only love.”
-He also used Tryphena for many of his works, and in most of them she seems melancholic and unhappy.
+It might seem odd that Hughes decided to have his wife Tryphena Foord model for a painting that depicts the end of love.
+However, Foord posed for many of his works.
+Hughes also described her as his “early and only love.”

-Were the couple having trouble?
-Actually, they couldn’t have been happier: they were just married, and later, they had six children and remained married for the rest of their lives.
-Certainly, they were luckier than any other Pre-Raphaelite couple; let’s just think about the hard and complicated relationship between Dante Gabriel Rossetti and Elizabeth Siddal (the famous Millais’ Ophelia).
+In most of these paintings, Tryphena Foord looks from unhappy to melancholic.
+Were their relationship on the rocks?
+Quite the contrary, they couldn’t have been happier: they were just married, had six children, and remained together for the rest of their lives.
+They were apparently luckier than any other Pre-Raphaelite couple; let’s just think about the hard and complicated relationship between Dante Gabriel Rossetti and Elizabeth Siddal.